4 Types of People Who Will Make it in GIS

 If you’re intrigued by spatial problems and already know how to code, you could be well on your way to building a career in GIS.
 Programming has emerged as one of the basic GIS skills necessary excel in the field, allowing experts to automate processes that would otherwise be time-intensive and highly repetitive.

 There are many programming languages that GIS professionals could find helpful in their careers.
-It’s not essential to know each one, but a person who is proficient in at least one or two will find adapting to GIS software relatively simple.
+It isn’t essential to know each one, but a person who is proficient in at least one or two will find adapting to GIS software relatively simple.
 Some of the most common languages used in GIS today include:

 Python is one of the most popular languages for professionals with GIS work experience because it can be applied to Esri’s ArcGIS and to open source QGIS desktop platforms. .NET can be used to modify ArcGIS for specific actions.